 Types of HVAC That Pay the Most

-There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
-For example, master engineers with experience designing custom equipment or leading projects could earn six figures annually.
-Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities offer access to even higher salaries.
+For example, master engineers with project management or custom system design experience could earn six figures annually.
+Larger salaries are also common when you work with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most

-HVAC technicians are in demand across the country, but especially so in states like Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the most HVAC workers and are experiencing enormous growth in the construction industry.
+HVAC technicians are in high demand across the United States, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states need the most HVAC work and are experiencing enormous growth in the construction industry.
 Here’s why:

 - Florida: Hurricanes, education and healthcare facilities.